MarcelCiernik/DirectToParticlePhoton/README.md

 #### Description

+Tx – represents the Rs232 transmitter.
+If request invoked, the Photon will send the text represented as “Text to send”.
+Then it will return either ‘Response JSON’ or ‘Error JSON’.
+Rx – Represents the RS232 receiver.
+It consists of two stages.
+In first stage ‘Request Enable’ enables the receiver to allocate a buffer of the ‘Number’ size.
+The second stage is receiving the data which have been collected to the allocated buffer.
+If the allocation ‘Number’ is greater than 1000, an Error is return: {“Error”:”Buffer too big!”}

 |  Name         | Request Enable            | Request to Receive | Response  JSON           | Error  JSON                     |
 | ------------- | --------------------------|--------------------|--------------------------|---------------------------------|
 |  Tx           | baseUrl/Tx="Text to send" | -                  | {"Tx":"ok"}              | {"Error":"'Error Description'"} |